hahnicity/ucdpv_vent_infrastructure/README.md

 commercial products to set up a fully functional clinical informatics study for collecting of mechanical ventilator data.

 In this README installation and usage instructions are provided.
+It is important to note that experienced, technical users should set the system up, but daily operation can be left to almost anyone, regardless of technical skill.

 ## Hardware Prerequisites
 The following components will be necessary before attempting to install the UCDPV vent infrastructure:

  1. A Raspberry Pi device and power cable.
- 2. A shielded DB-9 to USB serial cable
+ 2. A shielded DB-9 to USB serial null modem cable
- 3. An RS-232 optical isolator
+ 3. An RS-232 optical isolator (if required at institution)
  4. A linux/OSX computer for the user's local machine.
 If windows absolutely desired, then it must have Cygwin.
-And even then ansible is not explicitly supported on windows.
+And even then, ansible is not explicitly supported on windows.
- 5. A server to run the clinicalsupervisor on.
+ 5. A server to run the clinicalsupervisor.
 As a note: clinicalsupervisor setup does not need to be performed immediately, and data can be collected without it.
 However, at scale the clinicalsupervisor is critical.

 ## PB-840 Ventilator Setup
 The PB-840 ventilator will need to undergo several steps to enable data output from the RS-232 serial port.

-Consult your PB-840 technical manual for additional details about ventilator setup.

-XXX need jason to get back to me on this
-XXX which serial port are we using?
-1, 2, or 3.
-Probably #1
+On the PB-840 GUI, on the lower screen, click the icon on the far right side of the screen (Other Screens Icon).
+Go to the Communication Settings, select "Waveforms" for port 3 and change the following configuration settings to the following values

+ 1. baud rate: 38400
+ 2. data bits: 8
+ 3. parity mode: 0

 ## Software Installion dependencies
-Once hardware dependencies are satisfied, and the ventilator is set up, the user will need to begin installing software on their local machine to set up the RPi devices.
+Once hardware dependencies are satisfied, and the ventilator is set up, the user will need to begin installing software on their local machine via terminal to set up the RPi devices.
 First, the user needs to install virtualenv.
 Using pip this can be done via